fachwerk-dev/create-fachwerk/slides/slides.md

 ## Go dark

-To style the slide with dark background add a darker version of the color with `bg-gray-900` or similar
+To style the slide with a dark background, add a darker version of the color with `bg-gray-900` or similar.

-To invert the text color, use `prose-invert` class.
+To invert the text color, use the `prose-invert` class.
 See more at Tailwind [typography plugin](https://tailwindcss.com/docs/typography-plugin).

 ```yaml
 ---